Leadwerks/Documentation/lighting.md

 # Lighting

 There are two types of lighting in Leadwerks.
 Direct lighting is fully dynamic, using shadow maps to display moving shadows that change as objects move.
-Indirect lighting simulates bounce lighting around the scene, and is static, which provides the best performance possible.
+Indirect lighting simulates bounced lighting around the scene, and is static, providing the best performance possible.

 ## Direct Lighting